Depression, Risk of Suicide, and Treatment Options

 Do We Know What Causes Depression?

 Depression has been suggested in the past to involve changes in brain chemicals (neurotransmitters like serotonin and norepinephrine) that control our mood, although the exact causes of depression are not fully known.
 Recent research has suggested that changes in neurotransmitters like serotonin may not be the mechanism at all.

 - Genetics or family history

-- Situations like job loss, workplace stress, or physical or mental abuse
+- Situations like job loss, workplace stress, financial problems or physical or mental abuse

 - Severe grief due to death of a loved one

 - Some prescription drug side effects (do not stop treatment without speaking to your doctor

 - Abuse of alcohol or drugs